top of page

 Acupuncture for Hot flashes;

-Jing is part of a man's essential energy.
+Jing is part of a men's vital energy.
 It is responsible for all growth and development in the body, including sexual development, production of semen, and providing the primitive material needed for embryo development.
 An abundance of Jing is essential to forming a healthy seed.
-Poor sleep, overwork, physical trauma, emotional disburbance, stress, and other irregularity or excess in life functions deplete Jing.
-Decline in Jing can lead to sexual dysfunction (including low libido, impotence, erectile dysfunction, and premature ejaculation) and also infertility.
+Poor sleep, overwork, physical trauma, emotional disturbance, stress, and other irregularity or excess in life functions deplete Jing.
+The decline in Jing can lead to sexual dysfunction (including low libido, impotence, erectile dysfunction, and premature ejaculation) and also infertility.
 The best way to conserve Jing and provide a healthy seed is to seek balance in all of life's activities.
-This means practicing moderation in diet, work, rest, as well as sexual activity.
+It means practicing moderation in diet, work, rest, as well as sexual activity.